 Fighting Computer Crime Charges

 Specific charges and penalties for crimes committed with computers and other forms of technology will vary based on the specific details of the incident.
-Whatever crime you have been accused of committing on your computer though, Vista internet crime defense lawyer Peter M. Liss can help you fight the charges by providing a reasonable doubt to your guilt.
+Whatever crime you have been accused of committing on your computer though, Vista computer crimes attorney Peter M. Liss can help you fight the charges by providing a reasonable doubt to your guilt.
 The right defense for a computer crime case will vary greatly depending on the specifics of your case, such as the charge and the investigation methods used.

 If you have been accused of breaking the law on a computer, please call Peter M. Liss at (760) 643-4050 to discuss how to best defend yourself against these serious charges.